pamtrak06/edjanger/mkdocs/docs/index.md

 > Trying to find magic one from history.
 Putting commands in some exotical scripts ?
 >
 > Try edjanger !
+>
+> Edjanger purpose is to give simple and shortest command for docker beginners.
+> There is no intention to replace docker-compose.
+> Objective is to reduce time to write long commands with many options and to give a standard way (edjanger.properties) to store them.
+> Standard use case is to work on a single Docker container configuration.
+> When containers configuration process is done, you could produce a docker-compose.yaml with edjangercompose command.
+> Edjanger has a command (edjangertemplate) allowing to provide many configuration for the same container (allowing to define many diffrent ports or shared volume configuration or other options for integration or production...)

 <!--
 #![Architecture](images/edjanger_archi.png)